 15. Citi Diamond Preferred

-I opened this no annual fee card to take advantage of its stunningly long 0% APR period.
+I opened this no annual fee card to take advantage of its stunningly long introductory period.
 I made a big payment toward my student loan and won’t have to worry about accruing interest until 2019.
 In the meantime, I’ll save thousands of dollars in student loan interest!